WebOrigami/docs/src/content/pattern/representations.md

 ## Data as trees

-Regardless of how we are storing the markdown content, it's possible to conceptualize the content as a tree:
+Regardless of how we are storing the markdown content, it's possible to conceptualize the content as a hierarchical tree:

 <figure>
   {{ @svg {